secure-software-engineering/DroidBench/README.md

 Unreachable Code <img src="https://raw.github.com/secure-software-engineering/DroidBench/develop/new.gif"/>
 --------------------

+* **SimpleUnreachable1**: Both source and sink are in an unreachable branch guarded by a simple numeric comparison.
 * **UnreachableBoth1**: Both source and sink are in unreachable branches.
 * **UnreachableSink1**: Sensitive data is leaked in a branch of "switch" instruction, which will never be executed.
 * **UnreachableSource1**: Sensitive data is read in a branch of "if" instruction, which will never be executed.